If you are a resident of Washington State and are about to purchase dental insurance, this article will help you:

 Plan Maximum: $1500

-This page maintained by the Washington State Department of Health provides education, surveys, and information pertaining to oral health issues for Washington residents.
+This page maintained by the Washington State Department of Health provides education, surveys, and other information pertaining to oral health issues for Washington residents.

 This resource lists free and low cost dental services available in Washington State, including no-charge dental clinics, sliding-scale dental clinics, and nonprofit dental clinics.